vetras/ts-express-decorators-wiki/Services.md

 The decorator `@Service()` declare a new service can be injected in other service or controller on there `constructor()`.
 All services annotated with `@Service()` are constructed one time.

-### Settings Server
+### Installation

-In first place, you must adding the `services` folder in your server settings like here :
+In first place, you must adding the `services` folder on `componentsScan` attribut in your server settings as follow :

 ```typescript
 import * as Express from "express";